id-IoT-ADA/ElectricityBill-iOS/README.md

 1. Smart plugs powered by **ESP32** measure the energy consumption of connected appliances.
 2. **HomeSpan** enables the ESP32 devices to communicate with **Apple HomeKit**.
-3. The Savergy iOS application retrieves electricity usage data from HomeKit.
+3. The Savergy iOS application retrieves electricity usage real-time data through INA 219.
 4. The application aggregates device-level consumption into household-level statistics.
 5. Electricity spending is estimated based on accumulated energy usage.
 6. When the total electrical load approaches the configured circuit breaker limit, Savergy sends a blackout warning notification.